 So, if a change is an activity to improve the IT infrastructure of your organization, while keeping disruptions to a minimum.
 Where do incidents and problems fit in?

 Let’s look at the definitions.
 An incident is a single event in which one of your organization’s (internal) services are not performing as you’d like.
 An example?
 Think of a laptop that won’t boot properly.
 On the other hand, a problem is used to register recurring interruptions (or incidents) to your organization’s IT structure.

 An example.
 Say you’ve just had lunch and notice that there are over twenty incidents of a printer on the second floor not working.
 Together, these incidents form a problem about a defect printer.
 Finally, you could start a change to replace the printer with a new one.

 How does Change Management relate to ITIL?

-In the ITIL framework, or Information Technology Infrastructure Library, Change Management is part of the Service Transition lifecycle stage.
+In the ITIL framework, or Information Technology Infrastructure Library, Change- and Release Management is part of the Service Transition lifecycle stage.
 This is one of the five lifecycle stages of the ITIL framework.
 Service Transitions help your organization plan and manage the change of state of a service in its lifecycle.
 Want to learn more about the ITIL framework?
 Read the glossary page What is ITIL?